thotmx/jira2bairesdev/README.md

 This is a working first approach.
 There is a lot of work to improve it.

+**Note about Tempo**: If you get a 500 error when exporting to Excel.
+One or more tickets have Anonymous or not Reporter assigned.

 ## Was this project useful for you? ##

 How many hours have you saved?